carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

   ADD16rr, ADD32mi, ADD32mi8, ADD32mr, ADD32ri, ADD32ri8, ADD32rm, ADD32rr,
   ADD64mi32, ADD64mi8, ADD64mr, ADD64ri32, ...

 The default backend prints out all of the records.
+There is also a general backend which outputs all the records as a JSON data structure, enabled using the `-dump-json` option.

 If you plan to use TableGen, you will most likely have to write a `backend`_ that extracts the information specific to what you need and formats it in the appropriate way.
+You can do this by extending TableGen itself in C++, or by writing a script in any language that can consume the JSON output.

 Example
 -------